CRCHUM-CITADEL/ensemble-mia/README.md

 (refer to `1.real_data_processing.ipynb` for details).
 This step is required for the DOMIAS model.
 Note: we have already collected the population data and saved it in the intput folder.

-3.**Prepare** the training data to train the meta-classifier and **train** RMIA model: generate the training set to train the meta-classifier.
-Train a RMIA model and generate predictions for the training set used to train the meta-classifier as well as for the challenge points in the **train**, **dev** and **final** folders (refer to notebook `2.rmia.ipynb` for details).
+3.**Prepare** the training data to train the meta-classifier: generate the training set to train the meta-classifier.
-The predictions should be saved in the corresponding folder.

 The intput folder should have the following structure and the files should have the same naming convention: